JacobFischer/Custom-Deck-Builder/README.md

 ---

-A live version of application is kep up to date on https://jacobfischer.github.io/custom-deck-builder/.
+A live version of application is kept up to date on https://jacobfischer.github.io/Custom-Deck-Builder/.
 Check out that version if you are not interested in developing it yourself.

 ## How to Build